applidget/event-cms-documentation/sections/moderators/q_and_a.md

 #How to moderate Q&A

-Click on the link 'Live module' in the sidebar to reach the administration console of the Q&A module.
+Click on the link 'Live module' in the sidebar to reach the administration console of the Q&A module (first tab, see image below)

 ![Q&A tab](https://raw.github.com/applidget/event-cms-documentation/master/images/moderators/qa_tab.png)